Sound Healing & Music Therapy

-Sound Healing is an ancient art of using different instruments including the human voice, to facilitate healing through different vibrations or sound waves as they interact with the external and internal vibrations of the body.
+Sound Healing is an ancient art of using different instruments including the human voice, to facilitate physical, emotional, mental and spiritual healing.

-Sound Healing is not limited to hearing the sounds because it is the vibrations (or the sound waves) that penetrate the skin, bones and all the organs in our body.
-Every organ and part of our body vibrates at a different rate.
-The way we measure sound is by cycles per second (cps) or hertz (hz).
+Sound Healing is not limited to hearing the sounds because it is the vibrations or the sound waves, that penetrate the skin, bones and all the organs in our body.
+Every organ and part of our body vibrates at a different frequency and when not vibrating efficiently, this is when dis-ease can develop.

-The voice is the most powerful healing instrument and a Sound Healing Practitioner uses their voice to scan the body to indentify areas which are 'out of tune' and causing a blockage or disruption of energy flow and to 'heal' or start the 'healing process' of that area in the body.
-The Sound Healing Practitioner will also use other instruments during a Sound Healing treatment session such as gongs; singing bowls; bells; chimes; drums; rattles; a flute; Tuning Forks and many other ancient, sacred and what might seem unusual, instruments.
+The voice is the most powerful healing instrument and a Sound Healing Practitioner uses their voice to scan the body to identify areas which are 'out of tune' and causing a blockage or a disruption of energy flow; and to 'heal' or start the 'healing process' of that area in the body.
+The Sound Healing Practitioner will also use other instruments during a Sound Healing treatment session such as gongs; singing bowls; bells; chimes; drums; rattles; a flute; Tuning Forks and many other ancient, sacred and what might seem like unusual, instruments.

 Receiving a Sound Healing Treatment is a different experience for everyone and an experience that is very relaxing and often one where you will often find inner peace and feel the release, dissipation and resolution of past trauma, emotion, and physical and emotional scars and injuries.
 As a Master Practitioner in NLP I am also very well trained and experienced to coach you through any experience you may have and guide you to your desired outcome relating to it.

-During a Sound Healing treatment you may also be invited to sound with your Practitioner and this can be to teach you how you can resonate with your own body to relieve pain, both physical and emotional, love yourself and others and cope with anything to experince as a challenge in your life.
-This is all part of the healing facilitation and process.
-You may also be given sound healing exercises to practice follwoing the treatment to continue your own treatment and take comand of your own healing.
+During a Sound Healing treatment you may also be invited to sound with your Practitioner and this can be to teach you how you can resonate with your own body to relieve pain, both physical and emotional, give yourself love and compassionate and use this wonderful practice to cope with anything you experience as a challenge in your life.
+You may also be given sound healing exercises to practice following the treatment to continue with and enable you to manage your own healing process.

 'O' also shared some Sound Healing sessions with mum where he learned how to sound on mum's body and sing her name to her for healing.
-When parents join in with they child's session it can be a very profound and postive experience for both the child and the parent and can support a 'magical' reconnection between them in a safe space away from the stress and strains of everydaylife and its challenges.
+When parents join in with they child's session it can be a very profound and positive experience for both the child and the parent and can support a 'magical' re-connection between them in a safe space away from the stress and strains of everyday life and its challenges.
 The calming effects can have an underlying lasting effect emotionally, physically and spiritually.

 Here is some feedback from mum about her son's session and her joint sound healing experience: